 Can you imagine the sound of a Middle Eastern darbuka processed digitally through a frequency shifter?
 How about a Greek dulcimer with oscillating temporal flux, or a Turkish clarinet solo transformed into an earth shaking sub bass via ring-modulation.
 That is the sound of Byzantine Time Machine.

 Please sign our mailing list:

-George Lawler spent the last 15 years honing his skills in world percussion, touring with bands such as Lamajamal, Mucca Pazza, Occidental Brothers Dance band, Hawk and a Hacksaw, and Natacha Atlas, has now found a way to combine his percussion skills with his passion for electronic music.
+George Lawler spent the last 15 years honing his skills in world percussion, touring with bands such as Lamajamal, Mucca Pazza, Occidental Brothers Dance band, Hawk and a Hacksaw, Bobby Conn, and Natacha Atlas, has now found a way to combine his percussion skills with his passion for electronic music.
 His BTM drumset is a self made percussion kit consisting of frame drums, darbuka, bass drum, and cymbals, which are all close mic’d and sent to the computer’s sound card for processing.

 Eve Monzingo has always gravitated towards the sounds of the Mediterranean; Epirotan clarinet, Balkan sax, and dulcimer from the Greek islands.
 She is a first call for Greek clarinet in Chicago, has played dulcimer with the Chicago Klezmer Ensemble, sax and clarinet with Lamajamal, and Mucca Pazza, and is musical director for the Orpheus Hellenic Folklore Society.
 With the help of an electronic pickup on the barrel of her clarinet, and a dual piezoelectric pickup on her sandouri (Greek dulcimer), she is now a fully interfaced cybernetic musician!